digitranslab/fwego/docs/technical/permissions-guide.md

 **Subject**: includes all *Actors* but also groups of *Actors* like `Teams`.

-**Personal API Token**: An authentication token which can be created by users in their settings area in Baserow.
+**Personal API Token**: An authentication token which can be created by users in their settings area in Fwego.
 It is owned by a `User`, for a *Workspace*, allowing access to some of our API endpoints.

 ## 📃 Main principles